JhoselinRam/scigrapher/README.md

 *Where:*

-* `dataset` is a reference to the dataset from which the function is call upon.
+* `dataset`: is a reference to the dataset from which the function is call upon.
-* `graph` is a reference of the graph that the dataset is bound to.
+* `graph`: is a reference of the graph that the dataset is bound to.

 These two optional arguments always holds the dataset and graph latest state at the moment of the call.